ChurroC/next-server-theme/packages/next-server-theme/README.md

 The code above might seem abstract but it isn't anything to crazy.

-The suppressHydrationWarning is there for when the theme is set to system which causes us to load preload a script to resolve the background theme to whatever the user's preference is.
-But other that case the state in server is the same as the clients selected theme.
+The suppressHydrationWarning is there for when the theme is set to system which causes us to preload a script to resolve the background theme to whatever the user's preference is.
+This preload script is only used when the theme is set to "system" and works similar to next-themes.

 The className={getServerTheme()} will grab the users theme preference from the last time on the site and add it to the class of the html body.